jcr6/JCR6_CSharp/README.md

 I am planning to release JCR6 as a .dll file which could be linked to at least any .NET compatible program.
 Documentation about its classes and how to use it, is a longer term thing.
 I first want it to work at all ;)

+# Notice:

+This repository is going to move to https://github.com/JCR6/JCR6_CSharp -- If you are already there, cool!
+If not, then please configure git to take it from there on.
+Until June 2019 I'll update both repositories, although the repository in the main is the main repository, somewhere in or after January 2020, the old repository will be removed.